 During the interview, I asked about edibles.
 They laughed and said in unison “Beans”!
 Green beans were important and there was clearly some family joke about them.
 Their wish list was extensive but the top 5 were curb appeal, low water use, Rain Garden for disconnected down spouts, no lawn, four season plantings and a screen to define their property from their neighbors without resorting to a fence…….and a special place for green beans.

 We solved the curb appeal issue by designing the parking strip as if it were part of the front yard.
 This added needed depth and gave the large front facade of the house the feel of a much larger front yard.
-The rain gardens had boulders with interesting plantings that added drama to the scene.
+The disconnected downspouts were served with a pseudo rain garden dressed with boulders and interesting plantings for drama to the front foundation scene.

 The parking strip was 8′ wide so was treated as an extension of the front yard, and we need that 8′!
 The house with such a tiny front yard floated.
 The new design integrated the parking strip into the front yard and “planted” the house visually.

-Typically no designer would select the driveway for family quality time.
+Typically no designer, well this one anyway, would select the driveway for family quality time.
+Rules are made to broken.
 As we worked together it became clear that the deep spacious driveway was the perfect place for the edibles garden and play space.
-The driveway got a privacy treatment, a large arbor set within a stone planter.
+The driveway got a privacy treatment, and a large arbor set within a stone planter.
 The planter acts as art, adds curb appeal, and visually softens the size of the driveway .
-It’s a functional divide between the properties and it can be seen from inside the house, replacing the view of the neighbors side yard and house wall.
+It’s also a functional divide between the properties and it can be seen from inside the house, replacing the view of the neighbors side yard and house wall.
 Guess what they grow on the curved iron trellis?
 Green Beans!!
 People tall and short sit on the planter cap to garden and talk or play.